-Motorcyclists love the unparalleled adrenaline rush that comes with riding on the open road on their favorite motorcycles or hitting the apex.
+Motorcyclists love the unparalleled adrenaline rush that comes with riding on the open road on their favorite motorcycles or hitting the apex, rather than a large van.
 A quality ride allows for a more enjoyable and safe experience, but it can be expensive upfront, making the purchase out of reach for many.

 If you’re having trouble meeting the price tag of your desired motorcycle, you can use various financing strategies to fund the purchase.
 Popular options include dealership financing and personal loans.
 In this guide, we explore the pros and cons of different financing options for buying a motorcycle.